Imrenny/enricomariabufacchi.github.io/README.md

 This website functions as an act of _publicum facere_ for his literary works, _scientific papers_ and _theoresis_.

-His theoretical essays and writings deal principally with theoretical philosophy, history of philosophy, theology, anthropology, sociology, and politics
+His theoretical essays and his writings deal principally with theoretical philosophy, history of philosophy, theology, anthropology, sociology, and politics
 <br>

 ---